 Among the techniques of QBSH, the most common ones are Linear Scaling (LS), Dynamic Time Warping (DTW) [32-39] or their combinations [3][5][40].
-Although the recognition rate of DTW, searching for the path of alignment with the is minimum pitch distance, higher. the computational complexity is also higher and the recognition time is longer.
+LS stretches or compresses the query pitch contour globally and compares with the target pitch contour.
+However, DTW searches for the path of alignment and allows a non-linear mapping of the query to the target by minimizing their pitch distance to get the best mapping path.
+If we allow the paths to [i, j] are from [i-2, j-1], [i-1, j-1], or [i-1, j-2], the minimum distance from [0, 0] to [i, j] is d[i,j] is the distance between sample i of query and sample j of target.
+DTW determine the path with the minimum D[M,N] as the best path.
+M and N are the length of query and target.
+Although the recognition rate of DTW is higher, the computational complexity is also higher and the recognition time is longer.
 LS, which simply stretches or compresses the query pitch contour globally and matches it frame-by-frame (one pitch point per frame) with the target pitch contour, is simpler.
 It uses more intuitive linear stretch.
 Its computational complexity is lower and recognition speed is faster.